 Portable fire extinguishers should be maintained at regular intervals and in accordance with the requirements of BS5306 Part 3.
 Excluded are the P50 maintenance-free extinguishers which only require a visual inspection by the owner.

-This page is based on an article by David Bonnett chairman of the FETA. and you can get a copy of Phase out of Halons on pdf format.
+This page is based on an article by David Bonnett – Chairman of the FETA.
+You can get a copy here: Phase out of Halons.

-Information on the substitution of halon in American http://www.epa.gov
+Information on the substitution of halon in America: http://www.epa.gov